Sunday, November 24, 2024

 Delay Line

 The biggest visible difference is the delay chip, M50195 vs M65831.
 The DL5's M50195 uses external RAM and an external comparator, but it functions the same way.
-Both chips are built around the same adaptive delta modulation converters and1-bit delay line.
+Both chips are built around the same adaptive delta modulation converters and 1-bit delay line.
 The external RAM is larger, at 64kb vs 48kb.

 The input filters got moved around a little, but they're identical 5.8kHz lowpasses.
 The integrator caps in the modulator/demodulator are also the same.
 The M65831 datasheet specifies that it needs 30Ω series resistors for some reason.